sigami/maketador/Readme.md

 use `grunt clean:dev` to remove the bower_components and node_modules folder.

 ### Builder settings ###

-Using grunt is just mind blowing.
-If you are not using it, you are missing out on some incredible powers.

 1. Go to builder path `cd maketador/`
 2. Run `npm install`